-On my first weekend trip to Oregon, I traveled to Portland to visit a friend.
+On my first weekend trip to Oregon, I traveled to Portland to visit my cousin.
 Being in the company of a local, I wasn’t tasked with creating a Portland, Oregon itinerary; she knew all the best places to go and had insider secrets.
 On that trip, I spent two days in Portland – and absolutely fell for the city.

-On a subsequent visit – when my friend no longer resided in Oregon – I took on the responsibility to plan a trip to Portland, Oregon that included the city’s top sights, beautiful nature and the best food.
+On a subsequent visits I took on the responsibility to plan a trip to Portland, Oregon that included the city’s top sights, beautiful nature and the best food.

 3 Days In Portland, Oregon Itinerary

 Furthermore, we understand that not all travelers are planning a Portland, Oregon 3-Day Itinerary.
-Some visitors are limited to just one day in Portland, while others are creating a 5-Day Portland Itinerary.
+Some visitors are limited to just one day in Portland, while others may be creating a 5-Day Portland Itinerary.
 To best help fellow travelers, we offer suggestions for alternate Portland trip itineraries at the end of the post.
-Whether you are planning to see Portland in a day or are devising a longer Portland trip itinerary, you can use our tips to plan an ideal vacation.
+Whether you are planning to see Portland in a day or are devising a longer Portland trip itinerary, you can use our tips to plan an ideal vacation to Oregon.

 In our trip plan, we have outlined how to spend 3 perfect days in Portland.
-In addition to our day-by-day plan for a weekend trip to Portland, Oregon, we also include a useful map of attractions and essential tips – like how to get there, where to stay and what you will need to pack.
+In addition to our day-by-day plan for a weekend trip to Portland, Oregon, we also include a useful map of attractions and essential tips – like how to get there, where to stay, when to visit Portland and what you will need to pack.

-This Portland blog post contains everything you need to plan your trip!
-Save, Bookmark or Pin this Portland, Oregon travel itinerary so that you can easily access it while planning (and during) your trip to Portland!
+This Portland blog contains everything you need to plan your trip!
+Save, Bookmark or Pin our Portland, Oregon travel itinerary so that you can access it while planning (and during) your trip to Portland!

 Day 1 Of Your Portland Weekend Trip